 Airway Obstruction: Prevention

-Since most accidental child strangulations, chokings, and suffocations occur in the home, parents are well-advised to carefully childproof their homes.
-Another preventive step to take is to learn cardiopulmonary resuscitation (CPR) and infant and child first-aid before an accident occurs.
+Since most accidental child strangulations, chokings, and suffocations happen in the home, parents are well-advised to carefully childproof their homes.
+Another preventive step to take is to learn cardiopulmonary resuscitation (CPR) and infant and child first-aid before an accident happens.
 Other prevention tips include the following:

-Always supervise young children when they are eating, and make sure they sit down when they have food in their mouths.
+Always supervise young children when they are eating.
+Make sure they sit down when they have food in their mouths.

 Keep small items that are a choking hazard out of children's reach.
-Check under your furniture and between seat cushions for choking hazards, such as coins, marbles, watch batteries, buttons, and/or pen or marker caps.
+Check under your furniture and between seat cushions for choking hazards.
+These include coins, marbles, watch batteries, buttons, and/or pen or marker caps.

 You may want to purchase a small parts tester to help determine which items are choking hazards.